canguler112/dsa210-football/README.md

 * **Age** shows a modest negative association with value (ρ ≈ -0.13).
 * **Scoring contribution** per 90 is strongly, positively linked to value (r ≈ 0.36).

+### Data Enrichment

+- The original 500-player dataset was **manually enriched** with an `avg_match_rating` feature.
+- We collected each player’s average rating for the 2019–20 season (e.g. from FBref match logs) and added it as a new numeric column.
+- This enrichment provides a composite performance signal—capturing consistency, defensive work, and overall contribution—that significantly boosts model accuracy.

 ## 3. Machine Learning Methods & Findings

 ### Random Forest Regressor with Average Match Rating